opendocsg/slw-judgments-backfill/2017_SGHC_168/report.md

  431g to 500g 26 to 29 years’ imprisonment

-11     For sentencing, the Prosecution relied principally on the recent Court of Appeal case of _Suventher Shanmugam v Public Prosecutor_ [2017] SGCA 25 (“ _Suventher_ ”) and submitted that the
+11     For sentencing, the Prosecution relied principally on the recent Court of Appeal case of _Suventher Shanmugam v Public Prosecutor_ <span class="citation">[2017] SGCA 25</span> (“ _Suventher_ ”) and submitted that the

 appropriate sentence should be at least 26 years’ imprisonment and 15 strokes of the cane. [note: 22] The Prosecution highlighted two aggravating factors.
 First, the accused recruited and paid Nor and